RMIT-COSC1127-1125-AI23-2/AI23-DOC/SE-PRACTICES.md

 Besides proper commit behavior to obtain a clean and meaning history, you should:

 * _Use the Issue Tracker:_ use issues to keep track of tasks, enhancements, and bugs for your projects.
 They are also a great way to collaborate in a team, by assigning issues and discussing on them directly.
 Check GitHub [Mastering Issues Guide](https://guides.github.com/features/issues/).
 * _Follow good workflow and use branches:_ use the standard branch-based development workflow; it will make your team much more productive and robust!
 Check GitHub [Workflow Guide](https://guides.github.com/introduction/flow/).
-When merging or re-basing, squash commits only when it will yield a more better set of commits in the main branch.
+When merging or re-basing, squash commits _only_ when it will yield a better quality set of commits in the main branch; in general you should avoid squashing (e.g., do not squash commits that are by themselves meaningful).

 In addition, if working in groups for a team-based project: